Embedding mapping class groups into finite products of trees: Introduction

-\begin{bcor} \h Mapping class groups quasi-isometrically embed into a finite product of simplicial (but locally infinite) trees.
-In particular, they \begin{itemize} \item have finite Assouad-Nagata dimension, \item can be quasi-isometrically embedded into $\ell^1(\N)$, \item admit explicit embeddings into $\ell^p$ spaces which exhibit compression exponent $1$. \end{itemize} \end{bcor} The first two of these are consequences of the embedding into a product of trees but the third is more subtle and builds on the work in \cite{Hu11}. \m This was previously only known in low complexity cases, where the mapping class group is virtually free, see for instance \cite{Be04}. \m Previously there was little information concerning how mapping class groups may embed into Banach spaces.
-Finite asymptotic dimension does imply coarse embeddability into Hilbert spaces, so mapping class groups satisfy the strong Novikov and Coarse Baum-Connes conjectures - the Novikov conjecture had already been granted independently by work of Hamenst\"{a}dt, Kida and Behrstock-Minsky.
-Kida, moreover, proves that mapping class groups are exact and hence have Yu's property (A), which also follows from finite asymptotic dimension, \cite{BBF10, HR00, Yu00, Ha09, Ki08, BM11}.
+\begin{bcor} \h Mapping class groups of compact surfaces quasi-isometrically embed into a finite product of simplicial (but locally infinite) trees.
+In particular, they have finite Assouad-Nagata dimension, can be quasi-isometrically embedded into $\ell^1(\N)$ and, for each $p\in (1,\infty)$, admit explicit embeddings into $\ell^p$ spaces which exhibit compression exponent $1$. \end{bcor} The first two of these are consequences of the embedding into a product of trees but the third is more subtle and builds on the work in \cite{Hu11}.
+This corollary was previously only known in low complexity cases, where the mapping class group is virtually free, see for instance \cite{Be04}.
+A space with finite asymptotic dimension admits a coarse embedding into a Hilbert space, so mapping class groups satisfy the strong Novikov and coarse Baum-Connes conjectures \cite{BBF10,HR00, Yu00}.
+The Novikov conjecture had already been established independently by work of Hamenst\"{a}dt, Kida and Behrstock-Minsky.
+Kida, moreover, proves that mapping class groups are exact and hence have Yu's property (A) \cite{Ki08, Ha09, BM11}.